February 2009 North American storm complex

-The February 2009 North American storm complex occurred on February 10 and February 11, 2009, affecting portions of both the Central and Eastern United States.
-During the two-day period, 15 tornadoes touched down in seven states.
+On February 10–11, 2009, a broad-scale damaging wind event and small tornado outbreak affected the Central and Eastern United States.
+During the two-day period, 14 tornadoes touched down in seven states.
 Oklahoma was struck by six tornadoes, the most of any state.
-The six tornadoes in Oklahoma also tied the record for the most tornadoes ever recorded in the state during the month of February (six tornadoes also touched down in Oklahoma in February of 1975); the record was broken in 2023.
+The six tornadoes in Oklahoma also tied the record for the most tornadoes ever recorded in the state during the month of February, which would later be broken in 2023.
 The first day of the outbreak produced the most tornadoes; the second brought mainly high wind damage and rain or snow in most of the Northeast.

 The storm system responsible for the tornado outbreak resulted from the unusual congruence of a cold, dry system, originating in the Four Corners and a warm, moist system, moving north out of Texas.
 Complicating factors included daytime heating and a strong wind field favorable to the creation of circulating thunderstorms.
 On the second day, the stronger cold front limited discrete supercell activity and the risk of tornadoes decreased significantly.
 A squall line, however, produced high winds and rain along the river valleys, primarily those of the Mississippi and Ohio Rivers.
+A tight pressure-gradient behind the cold front led to a large area of damaging non-thunderstorm winds across the Midwest and Ohio Valley.
 This squall line continued to renew its energy as it passed through the Midwest, Pennsylvania, New Jersey, New York, and New England, causing wind and water damage, and dumping 6 in of snow in central and eastern Massachusetts.
 The resulting power outages affected homes throughout the northeastern seaboard.

-The most destructive of the weather events, a long-track EF4 tornado, traveled for nearly an hour through four counties in Texas and Oklahoma during the evening of February 10.
-It destroyed 114 residences in Lone Grove alone.
-Almost all of the casualties (8 deaths and 46 injuries) from the outbreak were due to the tornado in the Lone Grove area in Carter County.
-It was the deadliest tornado to hit Oklahoma since May 3, 1999 and the strongest tornado during the month of February in Oklahoma since 1950.
+The widespread damaging winds left an estimated $1.7 billion (2009 USD) in damage across the Ohio River Valley and Southeastern United States.
+A small tornado outbreak accompanied the storm, with 14 confirmed across 7 states.
+The most significant damage occurred in Oklahoma from two tornadoes in the Oklahoma City metropolitan area and a deadly EF4 tornado that destroyed large parts of Lone Grove.
+The EF4 tornado killed eight people and injured 46 others.